 Engine Camshaft Speed/Position Sensor – Data Erratic, Intermittent, or Incorrect

 Engine Camshaft Speed/Position Sensor – Data Erratic, Intermittent, or Incorrect.
-The ECM has detected an error in the camshaft position sensor signal.
+Camshaft engine speed sensor intermittent synchronization.

-The electronic control module (ECM) provides 5 VDC supply to the engine camshaft speed/position sensor on the sensor supply circuit.
+The electronic control module (ECM) provides a 5 volt supply to the engine camshaft speed/position sensor on the sensor supply circuit.
 The ECM also provides a ground on the sensor return circuit.
 The camshaft speed/position sensor provides a signal to the ECM on the camshaft speed/position sensor signal circuit.
-This sensor generates a signal to the ECM as the camshaft speed indicator lobe moves past the sensor.
+This sensor generates a signal to the ECM as the camshaft speed indicator lobe passes the sensor.
 The ECM interprets this signal into an engine speed reading and determines engine position.
 This sensor is used as a backup sensor if the primary engine crankshaft speed/position signal is lost.

-The camshaft position sensor is located on the intake side of the engine in the cylinder head to the right of the ECM.
-Refer to Procedure 100-002 (Engine Diagrams) in Section E for a detailed component location view.
+For ISC, ISL, and ISLe, the camshaft position sensor is located on the fuel side of the engine, in the gear housing, in front of the air compressor.
+Refer to Procedure 100-002 in Section E.

 Conditions for Running the Diagnostics